maralthesage/csv-rag-analyst/README.md

 ## 📂 Add Your Own CSV

 Update the CSV path in `rag_engine/loader.py` to point to your own file (UTF-8 or CP850 encoded).
-Columns like `PREIS`, `MENGE`, `AUF_ANLAGE`, etc. will be automatically detected and used to answer your questions.
+Of course the column names and the table schema needs to be updated accordingly.

 Alternatively, implement a file uploader in `app.py` to allow dynamic CSV upload (feature planned in roadmap).